 “If I knew then what I know now.”
 After some experience in the financial advisory industry, I learned a lot about how it works from the inside and I love helping out others looking to join the industry.
 It’s one of the few careers where the pay is high, there are not many barriers to entry, and employment opportunities are expected to grow much faster than average.
-Here’s what you should know before getting a job as a financial advisor.
+(Similarly, check out entry level insurance jobs.)

 According to the U.S. Bureau of Labor Statistics, from 2010 to 2020, the number of financial advisors is expected to grow by 32% (much faster than average).
 The exact number of jobs is expected to increase from 206,800 to 273,200.
 The average salary of a financial advisor was $64,750 per year in 2010.